Section Five

 Keeping this goal in mind (“Let them tell me”) might help if you are struggling to understand the last point in Box 18.1, that we should avoid “why” questions, avoid interpreting, and avoid explaining.
 For other reasons, in other conversations, you might reasonably ask why, if you are seeking to understand a client’s reasoning.
 The common problem with asking why is that the question can often be perceived as judgmental, heard more as “Why in the world would you believe or do such a silly thing?” than as “That’s interesting; please try to tell me why, because I genuinely care about understanding you.”
 In some other kinds of conversations, you might use precisely these latter words, and a gentle tone of voice, precisely to avoid giving the former impression.
 In ethnographic interviewing, however, the rule is simpler: just stick with asking for descriptions and examples, through which you should be able to come to understand the client’s reasoning.

 Interpretations and explanations are similar.
 Many other counseling and interviewing traditions use them, and they can be used quite effectively.
 You have probably rephrased, paraphrased, labeled, or explained for your clients many times, for many positive and helpful reasons.
-In the ethnographic interviewing paradigm, however, we are carefully seeking to understand the client’s interpretations, explanations, and current solutions, not trying to impose or even suggest our own views.
-It’s not a learning opportunity for them; it’s a learning opportunity for us.
-Stick with repeating the client’s precise words and asking them to tell you more.
-If they need information from you later, they will ask, or you can present information or your professional interpretations within a completely different conversation.
+In the ethnographic interviewing paradigm, however, we are carefully seeking to understand the client’s interpretations, explanations, and current solutions, not trying to impose or even to offer our own views.
+Ethnographic interviewing does not seek to help clients learn from us; it seeks to let us learn from them.
+If they need information from you later, they will ask, or you can present information or your professional interpretations within a separate conversation.
 If nothing else, there’s an important trust issue here: If you start the conversation by stating that you want to understand your clients, and you then shift to acting as if you want them to understand you, you are revealing yourself to be dishonest, uninterested in their views after all, or even hopelessly self-centered.

 Regardless of such details as the difference between a “specific mini tour” question and a “guided mini tour” question, in summary, the emphasis in ethnographic interviewing remains on the interviewer’s attempt to stand back and let the client or the family describe their experiences from their point of view.
-It was designed to be a universally applicable method for gaining information about what clients know, do, and believe, not designed to test a client’s knowledge or abilities against a predetermined or language-bound list of pre-selected morphemes or syntactic structures.
-If you are asking your questions based on your knowledge of universally appropriate speech or language expectations for all clients, and based on your genuine respect for their experiences and their views of their world, ethnographic interviewing will get you a long way.
-These techniques can help us understand what any client can do, what they value, how they perceive their lives, and what they might perceive as helpful assistance going forward.
+It was designed to be a universally applicable method for gaining information about what clients know, do, and believe, not designed to test a client’s knowledge or abilities against a predetermined or language-bound list of pre-selected morphemes, syntactic structures, or anything else.
+If you are asking your questions based on your knowledge of universally appropriate speech or language expectations for all clients (see Module 17), and based on your genuine respect for their experiences and their views of their world, ethnographic interviewing will get you a long way.
+These techniques can help us understand what any client can do, what they value, how they perceive their lives, and what they might perceive as helpful assistance or a reasonable goal for going forward.
 It is a wonderful and useful assessment approach that deserves to be better known and more widely used in our profession.

 Your Turn